 How to serve:

-These oatmeal banana protein muffins are delicious served as is as a healthy breakfast, snack or sweet treat warmed up or at room temperature.
-You can serve them on their own or top them with some peanut butter or almond butter for some extra healthy fats and flavour.
+These muffins are a healthy breakfast option, and they also make a perfect snack or sweet treat.
+You can eat them warmed up or at room temperature.
+You can serve these delicious muffins on their own or top them with some peanut butter or almond butter for even more flavour.

 How to store:

-Store these muffins in an air tight container on the counter for 3 days, or in the fridge for a week.
+Store any leftover muffins in an airtight container at room temperature for 3 days, or in the fridge for 7 days.

-These muffins also freeze really well for up to 3 months.
+These muffins freeze really well for up to 3 months in a freezer bag.

 Frequently asked questions: